-I created this simple breakfast smoothie for those harried mornings when nothing is going my way.
-It’s quick and my kids love it!
+I created this simple Nutritious Mint Chip Breakfast Smoothie for those harried mornings when nothing is going my way.
+It’s quick and delicious and my kids love it!

 When I don’t take the time to eat a nourishing breakfast, I am a hot mess by the end of the day.
 I believe this to be even more true for our children.